hbowie/practopian-v3/commonplace-book/Where the Puck is Going to Be.md

 Title:  Where the Puck is Going to Be

-Tags:   Business, Pagan Tuna, critical thinking, progress
+Tags:   Business, critical thinking, progress

 Author: Steve Jobs